 Barbon to Casterton Round

-There are several points of interest, including the Bronte sisters’ connection to Casterton and various country houses – Barbon Manor, Casterton Hall and Whelprigg, and the Roman road from Ribchester to Carlisle and the dismantled railway, both of which ran along the valley.
+There are several points of interest, including the Bronte sisters’ connection to Casterton, and various country houses – Barbon Manor, Casterton Hall and Whelprigg, as well as the Roman road from Ribchester to Carlisle and the dismantled railway, both of which ran along the valley.
 You may wish to end your walk with a visit to Barbon Church, which is believed to date back to the 12th century, or at the Barbon Inn, a 17th century coaching house!

 Don’t forget your packed lunch!